Applications due June 25th!

-- Accepted applicants are required to submit a program fee of $165, due before the first session date, to cover the cost of program meetings.
+- Accepted applicants are required to submit the program fee upon invoice and before the first session date.

 - Accepted applicants are required to keep their ULI Membership current for the duration of the program.

 - Any proprietary information or industry secrets shared in this room shall not leave the room.

 - The Development 360 program is participatory.
 With assistance from ULI staff, the Developer/ Facilitator, and the program planning committee, the group and its leadership plan content and activities at each of the scheduled sessions.

 - Although this is an industry meeting among industry peers, it is educational in nature.
 No overt marketing of a firm and its services is permitted.
-This is a place to build relationships, learn about the development process, and share best practices, not sell products or services.
+This is a place to build relationships, learn about the development process, and share best practices.